lorefnon/lorefnon.github.com/_posts/2015-09-21-react-and-livescript-in-harmony.md

 ```

 Apart from getting rid of null for attribute hashes, hyperscript is particularly useful for shorter syntax for class names and ids.
-Also it insulates your codebase against changes in the DOM builder API, which have happened in past.
+Also it insulates our codebase against changes in the DOM builder API, which have happened in past.